m33i/slam/README.md

-Lightweight monocular SLAM with OpenCV and Open3d for visualization
+Lightweight monocular SLAM from scratch with OpenCV and Open3D for visualization

 ## Dependencies
 ```bash